Get,

 • Dehydration

-• chest pain
+• Chest pain

 • Cramps

-• Electrolyte imbalance.
+• Electrolyte imbalance

 Based on my understanding, ricinoleic acid, the major fatty acid in castor oil, can have various effects on the gastrointestinal tract.
 It may inhibit the absorption of water and electrolytes, stimulate the secretion of water into the intestines, and reduce the contractile activity of the small bowel.
-These mechanisms may be beneficial patients with gastrointestinal conditions.
+These mechanisms may be beneficial in patients with gastrointestinal conditions9.

 Dr. Rajeev Singh, BAMS